tc39/notes/es8/2017-11/nov-30.md

 YK: It continues to feel weird to me that there is on balance more support in the committee to prevent ASI but we can't seem to arrive on consensus on it.

-AKN: How is this an issue?
+AK: How is this an issue?
 Sounds like an issue of voting majority.

 DE: On the bug thread many JS devs wrote in to tell us they'd be disappointed with not having ASI.